-- Immediately refers any material we suspect is illegal to the appropriate authorities Police and the local authority. - Uses encrypted devices or secure remote access where staff need to access 'protect-level' (sensitive personal) data off-site; - Works in partnership with the LGfL to ensure any concerns about the system are communicated so that systems remain robust and protect students.
+- Provides advice and information on reporting offensive materials, abuse/ bullying etc. available for pupils, staff and parents; - Immediately refers any material we suspect is illegal to the appropriate authorities Police and the local authority. - Uses encrypted devices or secure remote access where staff need to access 'protect-level' (sensitive personal) data off-site; - Works in partnership with the LGfL to ensure any concerns about the system are communicated so that systems remain robust and protect students.